Sourcing Giant Pumpkin SeedsLearn about the types of seeds you need and where to get them from

 Where can you get giant pumpkin seeds from:

-There are many different places you can get Atlantic giant pumpkin seeds from, these include:
+There are many different places you can get giant pumpkin seeds from, both locally and internationally.

-There has been a lot of changes in how we can get seeds in from overseas, the rules changing a lot this is the current method as of 01/09/2016.
+There has been a lot of changes in how we can get seeds in from overseas, the rules changed a lot and this is the current method as of 01/09/2016.

 The biggest thing to remember is this takes time, so plan well in advance.